Statistics and Computing

 This page provides some information about the statistical applications and computing resources used in Dr. Rosopa’s research lab.

-S-PLUS is a statistical environment.
-Underlying S-PLUS is the award-winning language S developed at Bell Labs (now Lucent Technologies).
-S-PLUS has a very user-friendly interface with point-and-click features similar to those available in other statistical software.
-Furthermore, S-PLUS is flexible and powerful (e.g., modern statistical methods, stunning graphics capabilities, dynamically interface with compiled routines in C, FORTRAN, and C++, interface with Java methods, develop customized applications, highly extensible, etc.).
-R is an open-source system that can essentially be described as a free version of S. Many of the functions are identical (or very similar).
-Although R does not have a graphical user interface like that of other statistical environments, John Fox (a sociologist and statistician) has developed an add-on package which loads a graphical user interface in R. Although Dr. Rosopa uses both S-PLUS and R, he tends to use R for teaching.
-Being an open-source system, there is an international community of researchers in statistics, computer science, and other areas that contribute to the continued development of R. It is not uncommon for new methods to become available in R much faster than in other statistical applications.
+R is an open-source statistical environment.
+R is based on the S language developed at Bell Labs.
+R is flexible and powerful (e.g., modern statistical methods, dynamically interface with compiled routines in C, FORTRAN, C++, interface with Java methods, highly extensible).
+Although R does not have a graphical user interface like that of other statistical environments, John Fox (a sociologist and statistician) has developed an add-on package which loads a graphical user interface in R. Dr. Rosopa uses R for research (e.g., Monte Carlo simulations) and teaching.
+Being an open-source system, there is an international community of researchers in statistics, computer science, psychometrics, and other areas that contribute to the continued development of R. It is not uncommon for new methods to become available in R much faster than in other statistical applications.

-S-PLUS and R are used in a variety of industries and research disciplines.
-To become more familiar with S-PLUS and R, here are some useful links.
+S and R are used in a variety of industries and research disciplines.
+To become more familiar with R, here are some useful links.

 - Econometrics (UC-Berkeley Econometrics Laboratory)